Navalny protests sharpen EU sanctions talks

 EU capitals had expected Saturday's free-Navalny protests to hit record heights.

-But German chancellor Angela Merkel said on Thursday that Navalny's arrest had not changed her mind about completing a new gas pipeline with Russia called Nord Stream 2.
+But German chancellor Angela Merkel said on Thursday that Navalny's arrest had not changed her mind about completing a new gas pipeline with Russia, called Nord Stream 2.

 "My basic attitude has not yet changed in such a way that I would say that the project shouldn't happen," she said.